Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 “No one was prepared for that, including me,” Scott Johnson’s brother, Steve Johnson, told the newspaper by telephone following the startling admission.

-White’s confession was ultimately accepted by the presiding Supreme Court judge.
+White’s confession was accepted by the presiding Supreme Court judge, though his conviction was later overturned.
+He's since entered a guilty plea to manslaughter.

-The sudden development was welcomed by Johnson’s family, who said they’re relieved they don’t have to relive the anguish of his death through a lengthy trial.
+The sudden development was welcomed by Johnson’s family, who said they were relieved they don’t have to relive the anguish of his death through a lengthy trial.

 “It’s over, finally,” Steve Johnson, his brother, told the New York Times in a telephone interview.
 “This 33-year odyssey has come to a conclusion.”